briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 Because our mechanism depends on adaptation to the environment via mutation, it is inherently stochastic.
 We see this in Figure 2A, where cooperators were driven to extinction in four replicate populations.
-In these cases, happened to adapt fastea than cooperators, and quickly spread to fixation.
+In these cases, defectors happened to adapt faster than cooperators, and quickly spread to fixation.
 As the reviewer notes, these results drive the decrease in average cooperator proportion across replicate populations that we see in Figure 1C (which motivated us to show data for individual replicates in all subsequent figures).

 Because negative niche construction creates a never-ending "adaptive race", the possibility of cooperator loss through defector adaptation is also never ending.